r-uiz/Letterboxd-Analyzer/README.md

 ## Data Gathering

 Data was initially extracted from my Letterboxd account as a CSV file containing basic movie details such as title, release year, and my personal ratings.
-To enrich this data, I utilized the TMDb API to fetch additional attributes including genres, runtime, and cast details, as demonstrated in the [Jupyter Notebook](consolidate_data.ipynb).
+To enrich this data, I utilized the TMDb API to fetch additional attributes including genres, runtime, and cast details, as demonstrated in the [Data-Get Jupyter Notebook](consolidate_data.ipynb).

 ## Data Cleaning